based on Reviews

 What exactly is glutathione?

-• Glutathione is a tripeptide made up of the 3 amino acids glutamic acid, cysteine and glycine
+• Glutathione is a tripeptide made up of the three amino acids glutamic acid, cysteine, and glycine.

-• It comes in 2 states that are transformed into each other:
+• It comes in Two states exist, which are transformed into one another:

-• Oxidized glutathione disulfide (GSSG) (2 H+ away)
+• Oxidized glutathione disulfide (GSSG) (2 hours away)

-• In terms of food law, this is a "functional dietary protein" (no amino acid, therefore no restriction in use)
+• From a food law perspective, this is a "functional food protein" (not an amino acid, therefore no restrictions on use)

-• amino acids (L-glutamate, L-cysteine, L-glycine as well as precursors methionine and possibly N-acetylcysteine) à high dependence on cysteine availability!
+• Amino acids (L-glutamate, L-cysteine, L-glycine as well as precursor methionine and possibly N-acetylcysteine) à high dependence on cysteine availability!

-• enzymes (Ɣ-glutamyl transpeptidase, peptidase, Ɣ-glutamyl cyclotransferase, Ɣ-glutamyl cysteine synthetase, GSH synthetase) à high dependence on activity of Ɣ-glutamyl cysteine synthetase
+• Enzymes (Ɣ-Glutamyl transpeptidase, peptidase, Ɣ-Glutamyl cyclotransferase, Ɣ-Glutamyl cysteine synthetase, GSH synthetase) à high dependence on the activity of Ɣ-glutamyl cysteine synthetase

-• cofactorsthat support synthesis and recycling (α-lipoic acid, vitamin C, vitamin E, vitamin B2, vitamin B3, magnesium)
+• Cofactors, which support synthesis and recycling (α-lipoic acid, vitamin C, vitamin E, vitamin B2, vitamin B3, magnesium)

 • energy and functional mitochondria (including cofactors such as coenzyme Q10, L-carnitine, vitamins B1, B2 and B3) à GSH synthesis is ATP-dependent